Bomb destroys Kenya police car in refugee camp

 "My car was third in the convoy," he said.

-Abukar Mohamed, a local bus driver, said the blast took place a few hundred metres from the bus park where he was at the time, and sent people scrambling for shelter.
+Abukar Mohamed, a local bus driver, said the blast took place a few hundred meters from the bus park where he was at the time, and sent people scrambling for shelter.

 "I then ran to the site of the blast.
 The two G4S security guards were seriously wounded, they were bleeding all over.
 The two policemen had minor injuries," he said.

-Witnesses said the attack left a two-metre crater in the sand track.
+Witnesses said the attack left a two-meter crater in the sand track.

 Dadaab, located about 100 km (60 miles) from the Somali border, was set up in 1991 to house Somalis fleeing violence in their country.
 The camp's population has swollen to more than 460,000 people this year because of famine in the lawless country.